mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 I now had two devices in my xorg config.
 And this was the fix!

 Sometimes you have to also enable the monitors.
-I was able to this with the graphical tool in Manjaro, but you should be able to use xrandr for this.
+I was able to do this with the graphical tool in Manjaro, but you should be able to use xrandr for this.

 ## Troubleshooting